hyperverge/validation-india-rest-api/README.md

 |454|VoterID - Central DB check - Address mismatch|
 |999|PAN/VoterID - NSDL/Central DB unavailable|

+Please note: By default, NSDL/Central DB check will not be made.

 ## Error Codes
 The following are the various input errors that could happen.
 The 'message' and 'path' received in the response body would have more details regarding each error.